QBladeOcean/QBladeOceanDocs/docs/source/src/user/turbine/substructure.rst

 :code:`SUBCONSTRAINTS`
  Defines the table that defines the constraints between two joints that are not already connected by members, constraints of joints to the ground or to one :code:`TP_INTERFACE_POS` transition piece point.

  Each row of the table has 12 entries.
 The first entry defines the constraint ID number (**CstID**).
 The next entry define the joint which shall be constrained (**JntID**).
-The joint can now be constrained to a second joint, by inserting its JntID into the **JntCon** column, to a :code:`TP_INTERFACE_POS` by inserting its number into the 4th column (**TpCon**) or to the ground by setting the **GrdCon** column to 1.
-A joint can **either** between two joints (**JntCon**) or one joint and one transition piece (**TpCon**) point or one joint and the ground (**GrdCon**), so only one of these three columns should be used at the same time.
+The joint can now be constrained to a second joint, by inserting the corresponding JntID into the **JntCon** column, to a :code:`TP_INTERFACE_POS` by inserting its number into the 4th column (**TpCon**) or to the ground by setting the **GrdCon** column to 1.
+A joint can **either** be constrained to a second joint (**JntCon**), to the transition piece (**TpCon**) point or to the the ground (**GrdCon**), so only one of these three columns should be used at the same time.

- The sixth entry specifies the constraint to be realized via a non-linear spring-damping element (defined via an the spring ID number).
-If no spring or damper element is selected the constraint is realized as stiff.
+ The sixth entry specifies that the constraint is realized as a non-linear spring-damper element (defined via an the spring ID number).
+If no spring or damper element is selected the constraint is realized as a stiff connection.
  The last 6 entries specify which degrees of freedom are constrained (either stiff or with a spring damper element): the three translational and three rotational degrees of freedom.

- For these entries 0 means unconstrained and 1 means constrained.
-A spring-damper element is always acting along the constrained degrees of freedom.
+For these entries 0 is interpreted as unconstrained (free) and 1 is interpreted as constrained.
+A spring-damper element is always acting along **all** the constrained degrees of freedom at the same time.

  The coordinate system for these constraints is defined by the type that JointID1 is connected to.
-If Joint1ID is connected to Joint2ID the coordinate system in which this constrained is carried out is that of Joint2ID.
-If Joint1ID is connected to the transition piece the coordinate system of the transition piece is utilized for the connection.
-A connection with the ground is realized in the global world coordinate system.
+If Joint1ID is connected to Joint2ID, or the transition piece, the coordinate system in which this constrained is carried out is that of Joint1ID.
+If Joint1ID is connected to the ground, the constraint is realized in the global world coordinate system.

  An exemplary :code:`SUBCONSTRAINTS` table is shown below.
 In this example all joints in the table are connected directly to the transition piece.